gdurandvadas/hextergen/docs/simulation/README.md

 ## Mesh Structure

 The mesh constitutes the foundational geometric representation of the terrain.
-We leverage a two-dimensional array (ndarray) for efficient storage and rapid access of hexagonal data.
+I leverage a two-dimensional array (ndarray) for efficient storage and rapid access of hexagonal data.
 The `get` method facilitates type conversions and access to hex attributes.

 The mesh also encapsulates pixel information for each hex, including displacement vectors and resolution parameters.
 These details are essential for precise positioning of hexes on the rendering canvas, ensuring that the final image is a true representation of the simulated world.